DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 $$V^{long}_{t} = e^{-r(T-t)}\cdot (K_{t}-K)$$

-Pricing a futures or forward contract at time $t$ involves using no-arbitrage arguments to calculate the contract price $K_{t}$ that yields 0 value to short and long positions entered into at time $t$.
+Pricing a futures or forward contract at time $t$ involves using no-arbitrage arguments to calculate the contract price $K_{t}$ that yields $0$ value to short and long positions entered into at time $t$.

 > - close out initial long position at some time $t$
 > - short position, contracting the close the position at $K_{t}$
 > - maturity date is capital T
 >
-> Value to the short and long party is 0 at time $t$
+> Value to the short and long party is $0$ at time $t$

 **Remark:** The time $t$ at which we price contracts is arbitrary so in what follows we simply let $t = 0$ in order to reduce notation, and in which case there is $T$ years to maturity or the delivery date.

-> - Initially bought and closed the position, the value of the position would equal 0 (last term in the equation would cancel out)
+> - Initially bought and closed the position, the value of the position would equal $0$ (last term in the equation would cancel out)
-> always imagine time is t=0.
-Now is the current date, T is the delivery/expiry date,
+> - Always imagine time is $t=0$.
+Now is the current date $t$, $T$ is the delivery/expiry date

 ---
 ### General Notation